blahcat/blahcat.github.io/_posts/2013-12-23-read_write_process_memory_on_linux.md

 date: 2013-12-23 00:00 +0000
 ---

 Even though well known methods exist to bypass ptrace deactivation on a process when spawning (fake `ptrace()` preloading, breakpoint on `ptrace()`, etc... ), it is trickier when process is already protected.

-Thankfully Linux 3.2+ was generous enough to provide read/write capabilities to another process with 2 new system calls: sys_process_vm_readv and sys_process_vm_writev. (see https://github.com/torvalds/linux/blob/master/arch/x86/syscalls/syscall_64.tbl#L319)
+Thankfully Linux 3.2+ was generous enough to provide read/write capabilities to another process with 2 new system calls: `sys_process_vm_readv` and `sys_process_vm_writev`. (see [the source code](https://github.com/torvalds/linux/blob/master/arch/x86/syscalls/syscall_64.tbl#L319)).
+For our Windows friend, those new syscalls are similar to `ReadProcessMemory()` and `WriteProcessMemory()`.

 The manual says:
-> These system calls transfer data between the address space of the calling
-> process  ("the  local  process") and the process identified by pid ("the remote
-> process").
-The data moves directly  between  the address spaces of the two
-> processes, without passing through kernel space.
+> These system calls transfer data between the address space of the calling process  ("the  local  process") and the process identified by pid ("the remote process").
+The data moves directly  between  the address spaces of the two processes, without passing through kernel space.

-A running process protected like this:
+A running process can be `ptrace`d like this:

 ``` c
 if (ptrace(PTRACE_TRACEME, 0, 0, 0) < 0) {